How to Roast a Duck in an Electric Nesco Roaster Oven

 About Ducks

-Have you had duck before?
-Duck is delicious if you like the dark meat of chicken or turkey.
-If you are a “breast only” person, you won’t like a duck.
+Have you had this dish before?
+It’s delicious if you like the dark meat of chicken or turkey.
+If you are a “breast only” person, you won’t enjoy it.
 It’s a little bit gamey, and that’s what gives it a special flavor.
 It’s very rich so some kind of acid does very well with it.
-You might have heard of Duck à l’Orange, a classic French dish that uses orange as the acid.
+You might have heard of a classic French dish that uses orange as the acid.
 Here we are using raspberries and balsamic vinegar to offset the richness.

-Just as a turkey comes out beautifully in an electric roaster, so does duck, and having a nice rack means the duck doesn’t just sit in its own fat and never crisp up.
-There are some necessary steps to take when you want to roast a duck.
+Just as a turkey comes out beautifully in an electric roaster, so does this dish, and having a nice rack means it doesn’t just sit in its own fat and never crisp up.
+There are some necessary steps to take when you want to roast.
+Pricking the skin is very important, and they bird should be elevated so the fat will render while crisping the skin.

 roast duck electric nesco

-If you are lucky enough to even have some leftover duck, make Duck Fried Rice.
-Just remove any skin, cut it up and add it to Same Day Fried Rice for a real treat.
-You’ll want to make duck again just for that reason!
+If you’re lucky enough to have leftovers, try making Fried Rice.
+Just remove the skin, chop the meat, and toss it into my Same Day Fried Rice recipe for a savory upgrade.
+You might end up roasting again just for that reason!

 Let’s make Roast Duck in a Nesco with Raspberry Sauce